Fixed Income

 Head of Credit Research, Municipal Fixed Income

-Muni yields were higher by 22bps on average across the curve and the muni yield curve flattened by 13bps, with the difference between 1yr and 30yr maturity munis at 154bps at month-end.
-Muni/UST ratios were higher across the yield curve as municipals underperformed.
-2-5yr ratios rose 9-13 ratios, while longer maturity ratios were higher by 2-5 ratios.
-Muni/UST ratios ended April at 81/80/94% respectively for 5/10/30 years.
+Muni yields were lower for shorter maturities but higher for longer maturities as the muni yield curve steepened by 20bps.
+The difference between 1yr and 30yr maturity munis at 174bps at month-end.
+Muni/UST ratios were lower across the yield curve as municipals outperformed.
+2-5yr ratios fell 9-10 ratios, while longer maturity ratios were lower by 3-6 ratios.
+Muni/UST ratios ended May at 72/75/91% respectively for 5/10/30 years..

-Municipal Yield Curve: Higher YieldsMunicipal Yield Curve: Higher Yields
+Municipal Yield Curve: Lower YieldsMunicipal Yield Curve: Lower Yields

 Valuations: UnderperformanceValuations: Underperformance